maniospas/smoll/docs/std.md

 Allocates an empty buffer and zero-initializes it.
 This is stable with regards to pointers, as it never reallocates an allocation.
-Consider freeing the buffer first with `del buffer` to allocate again, or use 'buffer.resize new_size' once a first non-zero allocation has been made.
+Consider freeing the buffer first with `del buffer` to allocate again, or use `buffer.resize new_size` once a first non-zero allocation has been made.
 This version allocates a buffer of ONE element.

 ```rust